Selling Tips > Carbon Monoxide

 CO Detectors Now Required in Colorado

 All homes and apartment buildings for sale in Colorado, as well as rented apartments and homes, must have carbon monoxide detectors installed within 15 feet of the door to any room lawfully used for sleeping if the home has a fuel-burning appliance, fireplace, or attached garage, according to Colorado House Bill 1091, which passed in 2009.

 Fuel-burning appliances include, but are not limited to, space heaters, furnaces, water heaters, ovens, stoves, gas fireplaces and other appliances which are fueled by gas, coal, kerosene, wood or other fuel that emits carbon monoxide as a byproduct.
 Homeowners and apartment owners also have to install detectors if they complete any major renovations or additions.

-For more details of the Colorado Carbon Monoxide Safety Act, passed in 2009, see the state's pamphlet on implementing Carbon Monoxide Safety.
+For more details of the Colorado Carbon Monoxide Safety Act, passed in 2009.